Bobby Witt Jr. Preview, Player Props: Royals vs. Pirates

 Bobby Witt Jr. At The Plate

-- Witt Jr. leads Kansas City with 146 hits and an OBP of .318, plus a team-best slugging percentage of .502.
+- Witt Jr. has 146 hits and an OBP of .317 to go with a slugging percentage of .499.
+All three of those stats are best among Kansas City hitters this season.

-- He ranks 25th in batting average, 100th in on base percentage, and 20th in slugging among the qualified hitters in MLB play.
+- Among qualifying batters in MLB, his batting average ranks 30th, his on-base percentage ranks 99th, and he is 21st in the league in slugging.

-- In 19.4% of his games this season, he has homered, and 4.6% of his trips to the plate.
+- In 19.2% of his games this year, he has hit a long ball, and 4.6% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.